Foot and Ankle Surgery

 Curled Fifth Toe: When your fifth, or little toe curls in and goes under your fourth toe, it rotates causing you to walk on the toe’s side.
 Some skin and a section of bone may be removed allowing the toe to straighten.
 After this procedure you may need a protective shoe for a few weeks.

-Tarsal Tunnel Syndrome: Caused by pressure on the tibial nerve ankle’s inside.
+Tarsal Tunnel Syndrome: Caused by pressure on the tibial nerve (inside of the ankle.)
 Symptoms include pain, a burning sensation or a tingling on the bottom of the foot.
 Treatments include:

 - Orthotics or foot support devices

 - A small cut in the fascia near the heel bone

 - Surgical alternatives include: Incisions into the tissue to allow the nerve to expand; removal of a cyst or other obstruction pressing on the nerves.